 Even though we specialize in projects in private residences, our lanes are Brunswick Anvilane™—the same extremely tough, high-performance, product you'll find in modern commercial bowling centers.
 We use a diamond embedded German-made circular saw blade ($460 apiece!) to cut this tough material, and leave it with a smooth edge.
 We use a machinist's fast-bubble level to get the cross-lane tolerance to between 20 and 40 thousandths of an inch!

 The pinsetter is the #1 most important part of any bowling alley.
 Unlike public bowling centers, our homeowner customers don't have a mechanic on staff, so pinsetter reliability is a huge factor.
 Brunswick's GS-X™ model is the best pinsetter ever made, and has the bowling industry's highest FPS rating (frames per stop).
-We do NOT sell refurbished pinsetters, string pinsetters, or inferior knock-offs.
+We do NOT sell refurbished pinsetters or inferior knock-offs.

 Brunswick SYNC™ is the bowling industry's first cloud-based scoring system.
-Store bowler stats online, update operating software automatically, and communicate with technicians remotely, all via the Brunswick Cloud.
+Store individual bowler profiles and stats online, update operating software automatically, and communicate with technical support remotely, all via the Brunswick Cloud.

 Our scoring monitors are not TVs...
 They are technically known as commercial standalone signage displays.
 Not only are their internal components better, but they wake up automatically with the bowling scoring system.
 This means, among other advantages, you don't need to search for a remote—one less step to start bowling.